grum-tez/archetype-docs/docs/dapps/project/index.md

 While it is always possible to interact directly with the [Tezos endpoint's RPC API](https://tezos.gitlab.io/active/rpc.html), it is more than recommended to use a dedicated library that will wrap all services in high-level development services and take care of all the low-level implementation details.

-In the context of web Dapps for Tezos, the main library is [Taquito](https://tezostaquito.io/):
+In the context of web DApps for Tezos, the main library is [Taquito](https://tezostaquito.io/):

 ```
 npm install @taquito/taquito